lm3nitro/Projects/New/Network MySQL.md

 ![Pasted image 20241003140121](https://github.com/user-attachments/assets/7ad9f83d-7766-457a-809c-cd5b54d7e815)

-The same results as nmap, it was also able to identify the MySQL version, in this case version 5.7.29.
+The same results as Nmap, it was also able to identify the MySQL version, in this case version 5.7.29.

-While performing this enumeration, I also had Wireshark running in the back end, and I was able to capture the same informaiton as previously captured:
+While performing this enumeration, I also had Wireshark running in the back end, and I was able to capture the same information as previously captured:

 5.7.29-0ubuntu0.18.04.1